facebookresearch/hydra/website/docs/intro.md

 title: Introduction
 sidebar_label: Introduction
 ---
-Hydra is an experimentation framework, this means it can help write flexible code before you are sure what exactly you want to be doing.
-It is particularly well suited for research code, but is generic enough that it would fit many other use cases.

-## Hydra's main features
-* A unified interface to run experiments (*) locally or remotely
-* Dynamically composes a configuration from your own configuration primitives
-* Tweaking the composed configuration using arbitrary command line arguments
-* Manages the working directory for your runs
-* Configures Python logger for your experiments
-* Provides an ability to sweep on multiple dimensions from the command line

-## Plugins
-Hydra has a plugins architecture, allowing extending it to integrate with various systems without pulling in unnecessary dependencies into the core framework.

-The following plugins are implemented:
-### Launchers
-* hydra-submitit: A plugin that allow launching jobs to a cluster using (Submitit)[https://github.com/fairinternal/submitit]
-* hydra-fairtask: A plugin that allow launching jobs to a cluster using (Fairtask)[https://github.com/fairinternal/fairtask]
+Hydra is an experimentation framework.

+Its mission is to make experimentation great again.

+Hydra provides a unified command line interface to run your experiments locally or remotely. it can compose the configuration for your experiment dynamically, while allowing free overriding of the config from the command line without writing a line of code.

+The best way to understand what Hydra is good for is to go through some examples.